roachhd/roachhd.github.io/_posts/2014-11-10-please-explain-my-git-workflow.md

----
+T---
 layout: post
 title: "Please Explain?
 My git Workflow"
 category: posts
 ---
-Git is a versioning suite of tools that enables us to keep track of our day to day changes.
-We will be going over the super basics, of which I may well be wrong.
+Git is a versioning suite of tools that enables us to keep track of our projects changes.
+I will be going over the super basics, of which I may well be wrong.
+But I'm trying to nail down a firm git workflow, so here goes.

-What can Git version, and why should you care?
+What can Git version, and why should I care?
-Git can version anything that is a plain text file.
-Versioning is a great way to completely mess up a website, but instantly restore it.
-It makes it a breeze to deploy completed products as well.
-It’s also a standard for any programming job, excluding a select few.
-The best part is, when you talk about it, you become completely unapproachable by women.
-It’s truly a multifaceted approach to modern living, wrapped in a terminal shell.
+Git can version anything that is a plain text file (and more).
+Versioning is a best way to completely mess up a website and then instantly restore it back to its working glory.
+It makes it a breeze to deploy completed products and It’s pretty much a standard for any programming job.
+One of the best things about Git is when you talk about it, you can usually start to see people's ears start to bleed with boredom.
+It’s truly a magnificent approach to modern development, wrapped in a terminal shell, tasty!

-What are the main tenants of Git use?
-Git does a few really simple, but powerful things.
-They have all been given names, so we’ll call them by them.
+Git does a few really simple, but hugely powerful things, like superman huge!
+Presenting the superpowers:

-#####Git has these features: Please Explain?

 - Repository
 - Commit